oumsofiane1/oumsofiane1.github.io/_posts/2024-01-30-simplifying-software-systems.markdown

 ### Diversity of architecture paradigms

-I have seen this in the past, with teams starting initiatives to move from a monolith system to micro services, as the initiative wanes the system ends up somewhere in the middle with parts of it still in the monolith and parts in a whole new infrastructure.
+I have seen this with teams starting initiatives to move from a monolith system to micro services, as the initiative wanes the system ends up somewhere in the middle with parts of it still in the monolith and parts in a whole new infrastructure.
 While this can be an acceptable in between step, teams should be aware of the added complexity that the interim period introduces.

 I have also seen this with parts of a system using lambda architecture and some using micro-services hosted say on Kubernetes, while there are legitimate reasons to use one or the other, these choices will come at the cost of added complexity to be factored in.